Liamandrew/react-native-wallet-core/README.md

 // Import a wallet from hexString.
 Will also load into local memory const { mnemonic, seed } = await TrustWalletCore.importWalletFromHexString("<HEX_STRING>", "");

+// Clear a loaded wallet from local memory await TrustWalletCore.cleanup();

 // Generate the default address for coin const address = await TrustWalletCore.getAddressForCoin("ethereum");